interactive-solutions/node-hermes/README.md

 must be sent over the socket.

 ##### Failed
-If authentication fails, Hermes will respond with a `user:authenticate` event over the same socket with data `{success: false}`.
+If authentication fails, Hermes will respond with a `user:authenticated` event over the same socket with data `{success: false}`.
 If max attempts are exceeded Hermes sends a `socket:closed` event and then disconnects the socket.